Anti-psychiatry: Diverse paths

+With the decline of industrial age psychiatric hospitals, efforts to rehabilitate them have begun, like the Traverse City State Hospital becoming the Village at Grand Traverse Commons, complete with homes, offices, and businesses, including a wine bar.

-Critics of this view, however, from an anti-psychiatry perspective, are quick to point to the industrial aspects of psychiatric treatment itself as a primary causal factor in this situation that is described as "deteriorating".
+Critics of this view from an anti-psychiatry perspective are quick to point to the industrial aspects of psychiatric treatment itself as a primary causal factor in this situation that is described as "deteriorating".
 The numbers of people labeled "mentally ill", and in treatment, together with the severity of their conditions, have been going up primarily due to the direct efforts of the mental health movement, and mental health professionals, including psychiatrists, and not their detractors.
 Envisioning "mental health treatment" as violence prevention has been a big part of the problem, especially as you are dealing with a population that is not significantly more violent than any other group.

-On October 7, 2016, the Ontario Institute for Studies in Education (OISE) at the University of Toronto announced that they had established a scholarship for students doing theses in the area of antipsychiatry.
+On 7 October 2016, the Ontario Institute for Studies in Education (OISE) at the University of Toronto announced that they had established a scholarship for students doing theses in the area of antipsychiatry.
 Called "The Bonnie Burstow Scholarship in Antipsychiatry", it is to be awarded annually to an OISE thesis student.
 An unprecedented step, the scholarship should further the cause of freedom of thought and the exchange of ideas in academia.
 The scholarship is named in honor of Bonnie Burstow, a faculty member at the University of Toronto, a radical feminist, and an antipsychiatry activist.
 She is also the author of Psychiatry and the Business of Madness (2015).

 Some components of antipsychiatric theory have in recent decades been reformulated into a critique of "corporate psychiatry", heavily influenced by the pharmaceutical industry.
 A recent editorial about this was published in the British Journal of Psychiatry by Moncrieff, arguing that modern psychiatry has become a handmaiden to conservative political commitments.
 David Healy is a psychiatrist and professor in psychological medicine at Cardiff University School of Medicine, Wales.
 He has a special interest in the influence of the pharmaceutical industry on medicine and academia.

-With the decline of industrial age psychiatric hospitals, efforts to rehabilitate them have begun, like the Traverse City State Hospital becoming the Village at Grand Traverse Commons, complete with homes, offices, and businesses, including a wine bar.

 In the meantime, members of the psychiatric consumer/survivor movement continued to campaign for reform, empowerment and alternatives, with an increasingly diverse representation of views.
 Groups often have been opposed and undermined, especially when they proclaim to be, or when they are labeled as being, "anti-psychiatry".
-However, as of the 1990s, more than 60 percent of ex-patient groups reportedly support anti-psychiatry beliefs and consider themselves to be "psychiatric survivors".
+As of the 1990s, more than 60 percent of ex-patient groups reportedly support anti-psychiatry beliefs and consider themselves to be "psychiatric survivors".
 Although anti-psychiatry is often attributed to a few famous figures in psychiatry or academia, it has been pointed out that consumer/survivor/ex-patient individuals and groups preceded it, drove it and carried on through it.